jpokornyiii/halsim-drivethru/README.md

 ### Setup
 Clone the halsim-drivethru project.
 If the toolchains are not installed, install them and make sure they are available on the system PATH.

+### Modifying Code
+Code location follows the gradle standard, where source files (`.cpp`) are in the `src/main/cpp` directory, and header files are in the `src/main/include` directory.

 ### Building
 All build steps are executed using the Gradle wrapper, `gradlew`.
 To build the project, open a console and navigate to the halsim-drivethru directory.
 Then: